14 Kickass Virtual Team Building Activities for 2023

 • Favorite book

-This fun team activity is great with both small and large groups of workers, so don’t become deterred if you have to entertain a sizable amount of people.
+This fun team activity works with both small and large groups, so don’t feel deterred if you have to entertain a sizable amount of people.
 Anything that can break away from work-related conversations and introduce team bonding is always a positive.

 3. Exercise Creativity Through a Virtual Improv Session

 • ELI5: Ever visit the “Explain like I’m 5” SubReddit?
 Ask team members to describe a simplified version of a concept they know or are passionate about so that even a 5-year-old can understand it.
-You can add restrictions to this one like only using three words or emojis only.
-This is an awesome virtual team building activity to improve communication skills within your team.
+You can add restrictions, such as only using three words or emojis.
+This is an excellent virtual team building activity to improve communication skills within your team.

-Improv also works as a viable, atypical, and entertaining alternative to icebreaker questions and boring video conference calls.
+Improv also works as a viable, atypical, and entertaining alternative to virtual icebreaker questions and tedious video conference calls.

 4. Host an Online Office Olympics

-Popularized on the hit TV show “The Office,” office Olympics are a favorite virtual event of many remote workers.
-Thanks to the energetic environment and some friendly competition, your employees will grow more comfortable in each other’s company, which will ultimately bolster employee engagement.
+Popularized on the hit TV show “The Office,” Office Olympics are many remote workers' favorite virtual team building activity.
+Thanks to the energetic environment and some friendly competition, your employees will grow more comfortable in each other’s company, ultimately bolstering employee engagement.

-The remote nature of this virtual team building activity may seem difficult to overcome, but even a quick brainstorm over a coffee break can give you plenty of competitive options.
-Create small groups to play spirited online games, fast-paced trivia games with a variety of trivia questions, and icebreaker games.
+The remote nature of this virtual team building activity may seem challenging to overcome, but even a quick brainstorm over a coffee break can give you plenty of competitive options.
+Create small groups to play spirited online games, fast-paced trivia games with various trivia questions and categories, or icebreaker games.
 You can even use other virtual team building activities from this list — you only need to assign points to each one to determine a victor.

 5. Employee Virtual Wellness Sessions

-As the name implies, the remote workers’ wellness session consists of a series of activities aimed at health and wellness.
+As the name implies, a remote worker’s wellness session consists of various health and wellness activities.
 The session usually starts with an icebreaker followed by a guide sharing their insights on the topic and giving some exercises.

-For instance, a mindfulness session might begin with a five-minute guided meditation session.
-As the actual session begins, the expert will explain the concept of mindfulness, its benefits, and how you can practice it.
-The expert will also share a handful of tactics, such as how to control the team meeting or interview jitters through belly breathing.
+For instance, a mindfulness session might begin with a five-minute guided meditation.
+As the session begins, the expert will explain the concept of mindfulness, its benefits, and how to practice it.
+The expert will also share a handful of tactics, such as belly breathing, to control team meetings or interview jitters.

 • Practicing “deep work